balacuit/zer0/docs/things_we_say.md

 ### Diagonal Scaling
 *term*

- - horizontal and vertial scaling, with their powers combined.
+ - horizontal and vertical scaling, with their powers combined.

 ### I hope so
 *expression*